AmJoy01/HelloWorldApp/README.md

 ## Notes

 Pushing into github from android studio.
+I had to delete the main branch and just use my tester branch.

 ## License